Magnesium is one of the most underrated minerals in our body.

 People often forget about dried fruits, often opting for fresh fruits as a great nutritional source.

-But dried fruits can often be a great source for energy.
+But dried fruits can often be a great source of energy.

 Just ask some of the people that are exercising on a daily basis.